-Indeed, many business leaders and IT consulting services now see IT as a driver of innovation, customer service and even sales and marketing success.
-A recent Zoomerang survey found that IT staffers are involved in day-to-day operations at 79 percent of SMBs.
-Moreover, when interviewers asked the 525 SMB decision-makers included in this survey how IT had shifted in the past year, 30 percent of respondents answered that IT’s role has moved away from the sidelines and toward daily involvement in operations.
-Finally, 15 percent of these SMB leaders reported that in-house IT workers are now more involved in business development and sales.
+Indeed, many business leaders and IT consulting services now see IT as a driver of innovation, customer service, and even sales and marketing success.
+Many surveys have found that IT staffers are involved in day-to-day operations.
+Many of these business surveys show that IT had shifted in the past year, 30 percent of respondents answered that IT’s role has moved away from the sidelines and toward daily involvement in operations.
+Plus, 15 percent of SMB leaders reported that in-house IT workers are now more involved in business development and sales.

 Depending on your industry, your in-house IT workers may have powerful contributions to make toward your marketing and sales outcomes.
 For instance, your networking guru may surprise you with social media marketing ideas.
 Or your web programmer may have brilliant ideas up her sleeve about how to capture customer information during online interactions.
 (Your marketing department would likely see this customer data as a goldmine of potential sales.)
 The point is to involve IT employees in your brainstorming sessions and innovation retreats.
 Creativity skyrockets when different types of thinkers (including IT employees) are invited to contribute to company progress.